 - 3 tablespoons heavy cream, hot, but not boiling

-- On a lightly floured surface, roll out the pie dough to 1/8″ thickness and cut with a 3″ cookie cutter. *Note – you’ll need two hearts for each "pie" so cut 6 in total.
+- On a lightly floured surface, roll out the pie dough to 1/8″ thickness and cut with a 3″ heart cookie cutter. *Note – you’ll need two hearts for each "pie" so cut 6 in total.

 - Place the cut pie crusts onto a parchment lined baking sheet and pierce each pie crust a couple of times with the tines of a fork.

-- Place the crust pies, cinnamon/sugar side up, on a plate or tray.
+- Place the 4 crust pies, cinnamon-sugar side down, on a plate or tray.

 - Layer some of the thinly sliced strawberries onto the crusts.

-- Drizzle the strawberries liberally with the chocolate ganache.
+- Drizzle each deconstructed pie liberally with the chocolate ganache.

 - Top the strawberries and ganache with a healthy dollop of cinnamon whipped cream.

-Top the cinnamon whipped cream with the final crust pie top, cinnamon sugar side up.
-Serve and enjoy!
+- Top each pie with the final crust pie tops, cinnamon sugar side up.
+Keep chilled until ready to serve.

-I hope you’ve enjoyed this recipe for Deconstructed Strawberry Pie with Cinnamon Whipped Cream & Chocolate Ganache much as I’ve enjoyed bringing it to you!
+I sincerely hope you’ve enjoyed today’s special strawberry deconstructed pie dessert recipe as much as I’ve enjoyed bringing it to you!

 Until we eat again, I hope you have a delicious day!